sagiadinos/garlic-player/README.md

 The goal is to create an as most as neccessary SMIL 3.0 and compatible and as most as possible platform independent free open source multimedia player to meet Digital Signage needs.
 Garlic should be used online with web-based content managment systems like [SmilControl](http://smil-control.com) or other.
-Offline usage via command-line will also possible.
+Offline usage via command-line is also possible.

 ## OS targets:

-Linux, Windows and maybe later OSX
+Linux, Windows Raspberry Pi 3 and maybe later OSX, Android

-Developing with Qt 5.7 and QtAV 1.11.0 under kde neon
+Developing with Qt 5.7.1, QtAV 1.11.0 and Quazip 0.7.3 for wgt (zipped html)

-At the moment there is an alpha which is able to play local and remote (http) SMIL-Files with actual supported features.
+Garlic actually is able to play local and remote (http) SMIL-Files with actual supported features.
+Compilations tested with Kde Neon and  Windows 7 i64 (VS2015 Community)

 *garlic.sh [options] SMIL_INDEX*
 ```sh